Conditions for recurrence and transience for time-inhomogeneous random walks: Introduction

 The aim of the present paper is to extend the results of \cite{A} for the case of the time-inhomogeneous random walk $X_t$, the increments of which belong to $\mathbb{R}$ and thus fully resolve the open problem from \cite{MV}.

-It was believed in \cite{A} that the reduction from the case of a random walk taking the values in $\mathbb{Z}_+$ to the case of the random walk taking the values in $\mathbb{R}_+$ can be derived by relatively simple way.
-Further discussion of this problem with Dr. Minh Nguyen, convinced us that the aforementioned reduction is not elementary, and therefore the solution to the open problem given in \cite{A} cannot be considered as a full solution.
+It was believed in \cite{A} that the reduction from the case of a random walk taking the values in $\mathbb{Z}_+$ to the case of the random walk taking the values in $\mathbb{R}_+$ can be derived by a standard way.
+Further discussion of this problem with Dr. Tuan-Minh Nguyen, convinced us that the aforementioned reduction is not elementary, and therefore the solution to the open problem given in \cite{A} cannot be considered as a full solution.
 Indeed, the direct way of the proof anticipates further extension of \cite[Lemma 3.1]{A}, the way of which is unclear.
 This motivated our present study.

 In this study, we derived the system of equations for limit distribution closely related to that had been appeared in our previous study in \cite{A} for time-inhomogeneous birth-and-death processes.
 This enabled us to reduce our results to the earlier known ones from \cite{A}.
+For earlier study of recurrence, transience or stability of time-inhomogeneous Markov processes see e.g. \cite{AL, Z, ZI}).

 Our approach is fully based on stochastic calculus, the means of which helped us to derive the stochastic variant of Chapman-Kolmogorov equations and provide their further analysis by the means of the theory of martingales in continuous time.
 The method goes back to the paper by Kogan and Liptser \cite{KL}, where it was used for the first time.